Karthik1234937/Adaptive-AI-Powered-Learning-Assessment-Practice-Tool/README.md

 ## 🚀 Getting Started

-### Demo Accounts (No Registration Required):
-1. **Sanga Kumar** - Experience the journey of a struggling student
-2. **Shyam Singh** - See how an average student can improve

-### Or Create Your Own Account:
+### Create Your Account:
-1. Click "Register" and create your profile
+1. Click "Register" and create your profile with name and grade
 2. Take your first adaptive assessment
 3. Receive personalized AI recommendations
 4. Track your progress over time

-**Note:** Ensure the backend Supabase instance is running and configured for full functionality.
+**Note:** The app works entirely with localStorage for data persistence - no external database required!

 ## Project Structure